Lakewood Probate Attorney

 Cuyahoga County enforces strict security protocols, including mandatory fingerprinting and background checks processed directly through the court’s Guardianship Department.
 We guide prospective guardians through this vetting phase and prepare them for the required interview with the Court Investigator.
 Following the appointment, we handle the mandatory annual reports and plans to maintain the guardian's standing with the court.

-Defending Against Undue Influence Claims
+Defending Against Undue Influence Claims In Lakewood

 In densely populated communities like Lakewood, older adults often depend on neighbors or specific caregivers for daily support.
 While typically benevolent, these close relationships can trigger accusations of "Undue Influence" if an estate plan shifts abruptly to benefit a non-relative.
 Ohio law subjects these modifications to strict scrutiny.